rbuurma/mla-digped-reading/MLA_keyword_reading.md

 > If books are essentially vertebral, contributing to our sense of human uniqueness that depends upon bodily uprightness, digital texts are more like invertebrates, subject to the laws of horizontal gene transfer and nonlocal regeneration.
 They, like jellyfish or hydra polyps, always elude our grasp in some fundamental sense.
 What this means for how we read -- and how we are taken hold of by what we read -- is still far from clear.
 (2-3)

 The fundamental uncertainty over the meaning of the addition of the distributed electronic text to a literary reading ecosystem previously defined by the "vertebral", bounded book (not to mention the printed form, the magazine, the newspaper, the manuscript, and the typescript) leads to a new pedagogical challenge for teachers whose fundamental charge is to teach students "how to read": how do we begin to teach students to understand the relationship between page and screen if we have only begun to grasp it ourselves?
 Thinking about the power dynamics of reading in " Jane Austen and the Secret of Style," D.A.
 Miller notes dangers of "being read reading."(  ) Reading in the digital age reduces none of these complications of reading's relation to identity and survival, but it raises yet another specter: the possibility that we are "being read" as data by machines as well as by humans.

-These assignments rise to the challenge by taking hold of one of the most traditional aspects of humanities pedagogy: the classroom's role as a place where students and teachers create new knowledge together.

-Now that we can turn on social highlight on our ereaders or upload our comments to Social Book This seems  classroom as social
-Knowledge production - knowledge about reading,

-Most of these assignments work to reveal to students that reading is social even when it feels most solitary.
-Whether we do alone in front of  a screen, aloud in a mosque, or silently in a crowded library, reading connects us to a general history and a
+In the realm of the literary interpretation or "reading," of course, Stephen Ramsay has famously emphasized the continuities between human and machine reading.
+For Ramsay, literary criticism already contains "elements of the algorithmic."
+Both machine and literary-critical reading have in common a tendency towards strict repetitive protocols:

+>Any reading of a text that is not a recapitulation of that text relies on a heuristic of radical transformation.
+The critic who endeavors to put forth a “reading” puts forth not the text, but a new text in which the data has been paraphrased, elaborated, selected, truncated, and transduced.
+This basic property of critical methodology is evident not only in the act of “close reading” but also in the more ambitious project of thematic exegesis.
+In the classroom one encounters the professor instructing his or her students to turn to page 254, and then to page 16, and finally to page 400.
+They are told to consider just the male characters, or just the female ones, or to pay attention to the adjectives, the rhyme scheme, images of water, or the moment in which Nora Helmer confronts her husband...(*Reading Machines: Towards an Algorithmic Criticism*, 16)

+Many of these assignments show us this continuity in action; whether they ask students to keep a commonplace book on a Pinterest board or teach close reading through Markdown encoding, the protocols of historical readers and reading communities find affinities with computational forms.

 The course on the history of reading in the west from scroll to codex to the ebook and computer screen is a genre in its own right; examples are Ann Blair's [History of the Book and of Reading](http://sites.fas.harvard.edu/~hist1318/), Timothy Burke's [The History of Reading](http://blogs.swarthmore.edu/burke/syllabi/history-62-the-history-of-reading-spring-2012/), and Adrian Johns's [A History of Reading]http://home.uchicago.edu/~johns/historyofreading).
 But the pasts, presents, and futures of reading make their way into a much wider range of syllabi,  appearing in period-specific courses (early modern readers in a Shakespeare class), and in classes ranging form book history and digital humanities to user experience, design, and information science.
-I should note there that I adhered fairly strictly the the "digital pedagogy" rubric, thus omitting important history of reading assignments like Sarah Werner's ["Your book's early readers and users"](http://sarahwerner.net/FolgerBooks/wp-content/uploads/2015/06/Assign3-early_users.pdf) and materiality of reading assignments like Jeffrey Makala's ["Reading By Candlelight"]https://www.academia.edu/11406932/Ways_of_Reading_Assignment_SCHC_454)
+I should note there that I adhered fairly strictly the the "digital pedagogy" rubric, thus omitting important history of reading assignments like Sarah Werner's ["Your book's early readers and users"](http://sarahwerner.net/FolgerBooks/wp-content/uploads/2015/06/Assign3-early_users.pdf) and materiality of reading assignments like Jeffrey Makala's ["Reading By Candlelight"](https://www.academia.edu/11406932/Ways_of_Reading_Assignment_SCHC_454) as well as crucial how-to-read-in-college guides like And practical advice on How to Read in College and How to Study Materials Online

-The following assignments, projects, and resources bring the continuities and disjunctions between print and digital forms to the fore, and ask students to interrogate cultural messages and social assumptions about reading - their own and others' - by historicizing reading, reflecting on their own modes of engaging with texts on and offline, and speculating on the futures of reading.
-Distracted, discontinuous, materialized, black-boxed, close, distant, human machine - the way we name the forms of reading we practice every day help us grasp
+The following exercises, projects, and resources bring the continuities and disjunctions between print and digital forms to the fore, and ask students to interrogate cultural messages and social assumptions about reading - their own and others' - by historicizing reading, reflecting on their own modes of engaging with texts on and offline, and speculating on the futures of reading.
+These assignments rise to the challenge of grappling with reading today by taking hold of one of the most longstanding, traditional aspects of humanities pedagogy: the classroom's role as a place where students and teachers both create *and* transmit new knowledge together.
+Just as digital technology and social media have given the collective aspects of reading a new visibility (if also a new ephemerality) - we can turn on social highlight on our ereaders , comment on blog posts, or socially bookmark - so too has digital pedagogy brought a new kind of visibility to the social knowledge creation practices of the classroom.
+Whether they imagine reading as distracted, discontinuous, materialized, black-boxed, close, distant, human, and machine, these assignments work to reveal to students that reading is social even when it feels most solitary.
+Whether we read alone in front of  a screen, aloud in a mosque, or silently in a crowded library, they show us, the practices of reading are always both material and collective.

-[Book history and digital pedagogy have shared a close relationship because, as Sarah Werner writes, digital tools have the power to "estrange ourselves from our books, to defamiliarize what we think we know, we might learn something new about how they were made and how they are used."
-They can bring us both closer to the physical book than we might otherwise get, and allow us to construct models of larger collections of books than we could humanly read.
-Stephen Ramsay, of course, has noted that one of the reasons that , and this goes for the investigation of the materiality of reading as well;]

 ## CURATED ARTIFACTS